Finlay Tarling

-In 2023 he won silver medals in the team pursuit at the Junior European Track Championships, and in the Junior Chrono des Nations.
-In 2024 he won a gold medal with Team Wales in the team pursuit at the 2024 British Cycling National Track Championships, a silver medal in the British national junior time trial championship, and bronze medals in the junior team pursuit at the 2024 UEC European Track Championships (under-23 & junior) and in each of the men's points race, the men's Madison relay race, and the team pursuit (with a new national record) at the 2024 UCI Junior Track Cycling World Championships.
+In 2023, Tarling won silver medals in the team pursuit at the Junior European Track Championships, and in the Junior Chrono des Nations.
+In 2024, he won a gold medal with Team Wales in the team pursuit at the 2024 British Cycling National Track Championships, a silver medal in the British national junior time trial championship, and bronze medals in the junior team pursuit at the 2024 UEC European Track Championships (under-23 & junior) and in each of the men's points race, the men's Madison relay race, and the team pursuit (with a new national record) at the 2024 UCI Junior Track Cycling World Championships.

+Tarling died, aged 19, following a collision with a motor vehicle during the eighth stage of the 2026 Volta a Portugal.

 Cycling career

 Beginnings

 In June 2019, at 12 years of age, Tarling (riding for West Wales Cycle Racing Team) won the Hammer Series event in Sittard, in the Netherlands, at the Tom Dumoulin Bike Park against 80 riders, all 12 or 13 years of age.
 At the 2019 Welsh Cyclo-cross Championships at the Gilwern Outdoor Education Centre in December, Tarling (riding for WORX Factory Racing) won the under-14 boys.

 In September 2020, he won the RTTC 13-year-old 25-mile time trial national championship, riding for WORX Factory Racing Powered by Silverstone.
 In July 2021, Tarling won the silver medal in the British National Circuit Time Trial Championships held in Naseby, Northamptonshire.

 In 2022, Tarling joined elder brother Joshua on the Belgian FlandersColor cycling team.
 He won his first five races in a row, including the Welsh Cyclocross Championships at Pembrey, Carmarthenshire, Wales, where he won the U16 race to become Welsh Champion.